 Email closings to avoid at work

 Even though the lines between our professional and personal lives have increasingly blurred and work emails can reassemble text messages at times, some ways to end an email don't belong to an office.
 There is a range of obvious examples, from slang to "Love" and "Later" to confusing abbreviations.
 However, we want to help you avoid some practices and specific closing lines that carry a more nuanced risk of business email faux pas.
-This how to not end an email at the workplace.
+This how not to end an email.

 A seemingly thoughtful closing that's prone to provoke paranoia as the recipient can feel that you know about the danger that they are not yet aware of themselves.